 It’s a wonder we don’t all look like hairless, grey aliens.

-Well, crap.
-Everything we are as men — our Y chromosome, our manly size, our caveman beards, and our massive codpieces— are all brought down by our diabetes.
+Everything we are as men — our Y chromosome, our caveman beards, and the size of our manly parts — are all brought down by our diabetes.
 So now what?

 Despite our manly diabetes.